-Primary Representative: Martha Matocha, PhD, Chief, Office of Symptom Science, Genetics and Self-Management, Division of Extramural Science Programs
+Primary Representative: Rebecca Hawes, PhD, Acting Chief, Division of Science Policy and Public Liaison

-Email: matocham@mail.nih.gov
+Email: hawesr@mail.nih.gov

 Mission: NINR supports research that can build the scientific foundation for clinical practice, prevent disease and disability, manage and eliminate symptoms caused by illness, and enhance end-of-life and palliative care.
 In the context of this NOSI, research areas of relevance include, but are not limited to: interventions that consider social ecological models that influence adherent behaviors; studies to understand gaps in adherence to national guidelines that promote healthy lifestyles and preventive behaviors; and secondary data analysis to identify moderators of evidence-based intervention strategies and that can inform new approaches to adherence research.
 Studies that focus on health disparity populations are of particular interest.